bluenote-1577/sylph/README.md

 ## Introduction

 **sylph** is a program that quickly estimates the average nucleotide identity (ANI) of genomes against their nearest neighbour genome in your metagenomic shotgun sample.
+An experimental taxonomic classifier option is available.

 That is, if we query an E. coli genome and sylph gives an estimate of 97% ANI, then there is a genome in your sample with approximately 97% ANI compared to the queried E. coli genome.

-sylph uses a k-mer containment method. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers
+sylph uses a k-mer containment method. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples. sylph offers:

 1. **Accurate ANI queries for genomes of down to 0.1x coverage**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage.

 2. **Ultrafast, multithreaded runtimes**: speed is on the scale of Mash or sourmash, but indexing is faster and querying is multithreaded.
 Entire databases of > 100,000 genomes can be queried against even high-depth samples shotgun samples in **seconds**.

-3. **(TESTING IN PROGRESS) Fast taxonomic classification**: sylph can be turned into a true taxonomic classifier (with relative abundances) with the `--pseudotax` option.
+3. **(EXPERIMENTAL) Fast taxonomic classification**: sylph can be turned into a true taxonomic classifier (with relative abundances) with the `--pseudotax` option.
+This is experimental, but seems to work quite well from brief testing.

 ##  Install (current version v0.2.0)